knative/docs/docs/concepts/README.md

 definition of that contact.
-If a resource has the same fields in the same schema locations as the contract specifies, and the control/data plane behaviors as the common definition specifies, Knative can use that resource as if it is the generic duck type with little specific knowledge about the resource type.
-Some resources may choose to opt-in or be opt'ed-in to multiple duck types.
+If a resource has the same fields in the same schema locations as the contract specifies, and the control/data plane behaviors as the common definition specifies, Knative can use that resource as if it is the generic duck type, without specific knowledge about the resource type.
+Some resources may choose to opt-in to multiple duck types.

 <!-- TODO: point to Discovery ClusterDuckType documentation. -->